arkadianriver/sleepshift/readme.md

   cellstyles: {
     "workout": ["6af",[37,91,149]],
     "my-work": ["6fd",[0,164,165,166,167]]
-  }
+  },
+  debug: false
 });
 ```
 The values in the `index.html` file were used to display the picture above.

+---
+<a name="sup1"></a><sup>1</sup>Sunrise and sunset are determined by your geolocation.
+And browser geolocation is only available from web pages hosted on a web server.

 ## License

 [The MIT License (MIT)][lic]

----
-<sup>1</sup>Sunrise and sunset are determined by your geolocation.
-And browser
-geolocation is only available from web pages hosted on a web server.

 [xkcd]: https://xkcd.com/320/
-[tz]:
 [lic]: LICENSE